Analysis of and workarounds for element reversal for a finite element-based algorithm for warping triangular and tetrahedral meshes: Abstract

 \section{Abstract}

-We consider an algorithm called FEMWARP for warping tetrahedral finite element meshes that computes the warping using the finite element method itself.
+We consider an algorithm called FEMWARP for warping triangular and tetrahedral finite element meshes that computes the warping using the finite element method itself.
 The algorithm takes as input a two- or three-dimensional domain defined by a boundary mesh (segments in one dimension or triangles in two dimensions) that has a volume mesh (triangles in two dimensions or tetrahedra in three dimensions) in its interior.
 It also takes as input a prescribed movement of the boundary mesh.
-It computes as output updated positions of the nodes of the volume mesh.
-The first step of the algorithm is to determine from the initial mesh a set of local weights for each interior node that describes each interior node in terms of the positions of its neighbors.
+It computes as output updated positions of the vertices of the volume mesh.
+The first step of the algorithm is to determine from the initial mesh a set of local weights for each interior vertex that describes each interior vertex in terms of the positions of its neighbors.
 These weights are computed using a finite element stiffness matrix.
-After a boundary transformation is applied, a linear system of equations based upon the weights is solved to determine the final positions of the interior nodes.
+After a boundary transformation is applied, a linear system of equations based upon the weights is solved to determine the final positions of the interior vertices.

-Our main concern is when this algorithm reverses elements.
-We analyze the causes for this undesirable behavior and propose techniques to make the method more robust against reversals.
-Among the methods includes combining FEMWARP with an optimization-based untangler.
+The FEMWARP algorithm has been considered in the previous literature (e.g., in a 2001 paper by Baker).
+FEMWARP has been succesful in computing deformed meshes for certain applications.
+However, sometimes FEMWARP reverses elements; this is our main concern in this paper.
+We analyze the causes for this undesirable behavior and propose several techniques to make the method more robust against reversals.
+The most successful of the proposed methods includes combining FEMWARP with an optimization-based untangler. \keywords{ deforming meshes; adaptation; finite element method; optimization-based mesh untangling; deforming geometry; deforming domains} \subclass{65N50, 65N30, 74A05}